 One of TikTok’s best-performing brand challenges came from Chipotle, in which they encouraged fans to post videos of themselves dancing along with the hashtag #GuacDance.

 Another example is the clothing line Guess.
 Although they may not have as many videos up as other brands, they’ve still attracted an impressive 64,000 followers.
 This could all be down to the very successful #InMyDenim hashtag, which they use to encourage followers to show off their Guess clothing.

 Take a look at the videos with the tag #ThisIsBliss, and you’ll notice one thing: they all use the same music.
 This skincare brand, Bliss, created their very own piece of music for users to add to their videos alongside the hashtag, which quickly went viral.

 Team up with Influencers

 Just like Instagram, TikTok has its own set of extremely popular influencers.
 To put this into perspective, at least 40 TikTok stars have more than 10 million followers.

 While you might not be able to partner with such big names, look for TikTok users that have tens of thousands of followers.
 It’s still worth implementing an influencer marketing strategy with these “micro-influencers”.

 Take a look at Red Bull’s work with influencer C9 Keeoh for some inspiration!

 Going live is a great way to increase engagement with your fans, but keep in mind that you’ll need at least 1,000 followers to do so.

-TikTok isn’t just a place for teenagers to go viral; as you can see, it’s also a platform that benefits brands as well.
+TikTok isn’t just a place for teenagers to go viral.
+As you can see, it’s also a platform that can benefit brands.
 When using the app to make creative, engaging content, you’ll find that it’s easy to get your name out there and increase brand awareness.
-What’s more, advertising opportunities have huge lead-generation potential.
+What’s more, advertising opportunities have huge lead-generating potential.